rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 This user story needed a new `Vacation` model to be created so that we can track `User` object's vacation time.

 #### 2. How is the issue resolved?
-I accomplished the user story by creating an `enum` for vacation type, creating a new `Vacation` model, and updating the `User` model by adding a `Vacation` property to it.
+I accomplished the user story by creating an `enum` for `VacationType`, creating a new `Vacation` model with properties for `VacationType` and `User` object, and updating the `User` model by adding a `Vacation` object property to it.
 This established a 1 to many relationship between `User` and `Vacation` objects.

 ###### `enum` for `VacationType` property
 ```c#